mikereddy/Iowa-Liquor-Sales-Analysis/README.md

 ![dashboard of various liquor statistics of Iowa](https://i.imgur.com/nvMwCqN.png)

-Key Takeaways:
-- Iowa loves whisky, with vodka as a close second.
-- 750ml in the most popular seller in terms of bottle size.
-- December is the most popular month for purchasing alcohol - probably because there is only one way through the holiday season.
+## SQL

+I am working in Microsoft SQL Server Management Studio (SSMS) for the following section and will use these queries to form the visualizations in Power BI and Tableau.

+## Tableau

+I used Tableau public for this deep dive and the link to the dashboard can be found [here[(https://public.tableau.com/views/IowaLiquorSales_16620129866610/IowaLiquorSales?:language=en-US&:display_count=n&:origin=viz_share_link).

+## Power BI

-## Summary
+# Summary

 I hope you found this valuable and that it demonstrated how 'dirty data' can be cleaned and transformed into clean, usable data that can affect business decisions.
-Otherwise, I hope you learned something new about Excel and learned something about drinking trends and traditions in Iowa.
+Otherwise, I hope you learned something new about Excel and about drinking trends and traditions in Iowa.